heketi/heketi/README.md

 # Heketi

-Heketi is a RESTful storage management framework which enables certain storage systems to be easily managed.
-Heketi poses itself not an abstraction layer, but instead as a framework for developers to enhance their existing storage system management through a plugin interface.
-Heketi also provides a RESTful interface which enables callers to easily manage the storage system.
+Heketi provides a RESTful management interface which can be used to manage the life cycle of GlusterFS volumes.
+The goal of Heketi is to provide a simple way to create, list, and delete GlusterFS volumes in multiple storage clusters.
+Heketi intelligently will manage the allocation, creation, and deletion of bricks throughout the disks in the cluster.

 # Documentation
 Please visit the [WIKI](http://github.com/heketi/heketi/wiki) for project documentation and demo information